-In 1914, Dr. Edward Kendall first purified and structurally identified thyroxine, the principal thyroid hormone.
-Subsequently, in 1950, he received the Nobel Prize for identifying, isolating and synthesizing adrenocortical steroids — including cortisone — and introducing them as anti-inflammatory agents for the treatment of arthritis, adrenal insufficiency and other such disorders.
+Our work builds on a long and strong history in endocrine research.
+In 1914, not long after joining Mayo Clinic as head of the Section of Biochemistry, Dr. Edward C. Kendall became the first scientist to purify and structurally identify thyroxine, the principal thyroid hormone.
+In 1950, he and another doctor received the Nobel Prize for identifying, isolating and synthesizing adrenocortical steroids — including cortisone — and introducing them as anti-inflammatory agents for the treatment of arthritis, adrenal insufficiency and other disorders.

 Today, our researchers continue to advance the frontier of discovery, working closely with Mayo Clinic specialists in ophthalmology, otolaryngology, radiation oncology, surgery, obstetrics and transplantation to provide a multidisciplinary approach to address patient needs.
 Our research encompasses: